Skip to main content

 headersOptional HTTP headers (e.g., for authentication).{}

-tool_timeout_secsMax seconds to wait for a single tool call.60
+tool_timeoutMax duration for a single tool call."60s"

 Sandbox